 Plastic is a problem.
-As an outdoor community, people who rip in the backcountry naturally have a passion and drive for sustainability so to us, removing the carbon footprint from the hills matters.
+As an outdoor community, people who rip in the backcountry naturally have a passion and drive for being green so to us, removing the carbon footprint from the hills matters.
 However, the problem of plastic soup remains.

 BPA Side Effects